Battle of Siffin: Skirmishes

 After leaving Kufa, Ali's army took the route through al-Mada'in.
 They reached Siffin early in the summer of 36/657, a location west of the Euphrates.
 There, the forces of Mu'awiya were already waiting for them, and prevented them from accessing the watering place.
 A messenger of Ali now told Mu'awiya that they did not wish to fight the Syrians without proper warning, to which Mu'awiya responded by fortifying the forces who were guarding the water.
 Their justification for depriving Iraqis of water was their claim that their enemies were the murderers of Uthman.
 This is indeed what al-Imama wa al-siyasa quotes from al-Walid ibn Uqba, an advisor to Mu'awiya.
 In the opinion of Madelung, however, Mu'awiya and the Syrians were perhaps carried away by their own propaganda against Ali.
 In a related account, al-Ya'qubi quotes Mu'awiya as saying, "May God not allow me and [my father] Abu Sufyan drink from the spring (hawd) of the messenger of God if they [the enemies] ever drink from this water."
 Soon, however, the Iraqis drove off the Syrians and seized control of the watering place, though Ali permitted the enemies to freely access the water source.
 For Ayoub, this episode is an example of how Mu'awiya used religious language for military and political gain, while Ali held religious imperatives above all.
 The two sides at Siffin engaged in skirmishes and negotiations.
 This continued for some three months, certainly through the month of Muharram, in which fighting is prohibited in Islam.
 The long idle period reflects the troops' reluctance for battle, possibly because they were averse to shedding other Muslims' blood, or because most tribes were represented on both sides.
 Donner believes that neither of the two leaders enjoyed strong support among their armies.
-At any rate, the negotiations failed, possibly on 18 July 657, and the two sides readied for battle.
-Per Arab customs, prominent figures fought with small retinues prior to the main battle, which took place a week later.
+At any rate, the negotiations failed, possibly on 18 July 657, and the two sides prepared for battle.
+Per Arab customs, prominent figures in both armies fought with small retinues prior to the main battle, which took place a week later.